Malivil/TTT-Randomat-20/README.md

 _ttt_randomat_incriminating_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_incriminating_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_incriminating_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
-_randomat_incriminating_timer_min_ - Default: 1 - The minimum time before the message is sent.\
+_randomat_incriminating_timer_min_ - Default: 3 - The minimum time before the message is sent.\
-_randomat_incriminating_timer_max_ - Default: 10 - The maximum time before the message is sent.
+_randomat_incriminating_timer_max_ - Default: 10 - The maximum time before the message is sent.\
+_randomat_incriminating_mistake_chance_ - Default: 0.2 - The chance that an "oops" message is sent.

 ## Infinite Ammo!
 Gives all weapons infinite ammo, allowing players to constantly shoot without reloading